 Amazon wants to list all the products in the world, and they are very interested in brands.
 This is especially true for vendor accounts, but also for marketplace sellers.

-Having a branded product helps single it out, and make use of Amazon’s marketing tools (A+ content for vendors, EBC pages for sellers which are only available to brand owners, or store pages) to tell a story to your customer.
+Having a branded product helps single it out, and make use of Amazon’s marketing tools (A+ content for vendors and sellers who are brand owners, or store pages) to tell a story to your customer.
 A nutrition brand with strong values on providing better health to the world, for example, will have the opportunity to share its powerful message on Amazon, and engage customers.

 This means, in some cases, that little-known brands are a better prospect on Amazon than really well-known branded products.
 Big brands are already being sold, so there’s a lot of competition and price pressure, and little value that you can add.
 Generic products have very little scope to build recognition and tell a story.
 But smaller, good quality brands which are not yet established can tick all the right boxes.